Taraprasad-Sarangi/Terminal-Trust/README.md

   Even if the database is stolen, encrypted MFA secrets and hashed credentials prevent immediate compromise.

 - **Fail-safe behavior**
-  Repeated failures result in temporary lockout rather than silent retries.
+  Repeated failures result in temporary lockout.

 ---